 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), jobs for police and detectives were predicted to increase 4% from 2014-2024, which was below the average for all jobs.
-In May 2015, the BLS reported that police and detectives made a median salary of $60,270 annually.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for police and detectives were predicted to increase as fast as the average from 2018-2028, which was below the average for all jobs.
+In May 2018, the BLS reported that police and detectives made an hourly salary $30.47 and median salary of $60,270 annually.

 After passing physical examinations and background checks, in addition to completing training at a police academy and on the job, one will become a police officer.
 Then with enough experience, one can opt for a job as a detective.
 Additional training and education is typically needed for this position.